 The LA-2A (aka Leveling Amplifier) is by far my favorite compressor.
-Doesn’t matter what I’m working on; Video games, Sound Fx, Instrumentals for TV, or Voiceover work.
+Doesn’t matter what I’m working on; Video games, Sound Fx, Music/Instrumentals for TV, or Voiceover work.
 The LA-2A is going to be somewhere in the project(s).
 The hardware version is great but can be expensive.
 Companies like Slate and Waves make emulations, you can check out FG-2A vs CLA-2A, but before spending a dime check out some of the free LA2A compressor plugins, some are really good.

 What Are LA-2A Compressors?

 The LA-2A is an Opto Compressor invented by James F Lawrence and widely used by many producers and engineers around the world.